Owo-mi/Owo-Mi/docs/Technical-Owo-MI.md

   - Microservices architecture to manage different aspects of the platform, ensuring modularity and scalability.

 ## Security Features:
-- **zkLogin Authentication:** Use zero-knowledge proofs for enhanced login security.
 - **Biometric Authentication or PIN:** Choose your preferred secure login method.
 - **Data Encryption:**
   - All user data, including personal information and transaction details, is encrypted both in transit and at rest using advanced encryption standards (AES-256).